Manchester: Gay village

-Public houses in the Canal Street area have had an LGBTQ+ clientele since at least 1940, and now form the centre of Manchester's LGBTQ+ community.
-Since the opening of new bars and clubs, the area attracts 20,000 visitors each weekend and has hosted a popular festival, Manchester Pride, each August since 1985, when it was backed by newly elected councillors on Manchester City Council.
-Despite its high attendance, Manchester Pride has also received criticism from within the LGBT community dating as far back as 2007, due to its choice around where it spends the revenue it earns.
+Public houses in the Canal Street area have had an LGBTQ+ clientele since at least 1940 and now form the centre of Manchester's LGBTQ+ community and gay village.
+Critics of the area have described it as a "gay ghetto" and argued that its general popularity has led to a decreased focus on LGBTQ rights and inclusion.
+Since the opening of new bars and clubs, the area attracts 20,000 visitors each weekend and hosted the Manchester Pride festival each August since 1985.
+Despite its high attendance, Manchester Pride received criticism from within the LGBT community dating as far back as 2007 due to its decisions on where to spend its revenue.

-Canal Street is now described as the centre of Manchester's gay village, and the surrounding area has been described as the most successful of its kind in Europe.
-However, critics of the area have also described it as a "gay ghetto" and that its general popularity has led to a decreased focus on LGBTQ rights and inclusion itself.